Key points to remember about sore throats

 If your child has glandular fever (Epstein Barr virus), they should not take antibiotics because antibiotics don't work against viral infections.
 In fact, some types of antibiotics, especially amoxycillin, can cause a rash in children with glandular fever.

-- antibiotics are especially recommended for strep throat to prevent rheumatic fever in at-risk children - Māori and Pacific Island children
+- antibiotics are especially recommended for strep throat to prevent rheumatic fever in at-risk children - Māori and Pacific children

 - pain relief is also important (see What treatment is needed?)